We’re here to help you with your worries, however big or small.

 Whether you’re experiencing new stress or anxiety because of the coronavirus pandemic, or have longer-term issues with depression, anger or self-esteem, sign up to our free guided self-help service here.

 Contact us today and within a week, we’ll be in touch to design a programme of support that’s right for you.

-Active Monitoring is a six-week guided self-help programme to help you understand and feel more in control of your emotions.
+Supported Self-Help (formerly Active Monitoring) is a six-week guided self-help programme to help you understand and feel more in control of your emotions.
 The programme uses workbooks and materials posted to your home address to provide you with all the tips and tools you’ll need to understand yourself better, and we’ll support you through the course with regular phone calls.

-In your first phone call, you and your local Active Monitoring practitioner will explore if the service is right for you.
+In your first phone call, you and your local Supported Self-Help practitioner will explore if the service is right for you.
 Together, you’ll agree a programme of support covering any of the following topics: